 - A valid certified copy of the Death Certificate of the decedent

-2. TIN of the heirs or decedent.
+- TIN of the heirs or decedent.
 However, if the decedent died without TIN, you must apply for TIN.
 Submit live birth for the living heirs.

-3. Notice of death
+- Notice of death

-4. For Real properties, certified an exact copy of Title of real property front and back pages.
+- For Real properties, certified an exact copy of Title of real property front and back pages.

-5. A valid certified copy of the tax declaration at the time of death (required)
+- A valid certified copy of the tax declaration at the time of death (required)

-6. Lastly, certificate of No improvements issued by the assessor’s office where the properties are declared or registered.
+- Lastly, certificate of No improvements issued by the assessor’s office where the properties are declared or registered.

-Make sure to secure a copy of estate tax return before buying real properties from someone aside from the title.
+Make sure to secure a copy of the estate tax return before buying real properties from someone aside from the title.
 If there is no estate tax return, it could be hard for you to transfer the legal rights to your name even though you possess the title.

-Documents needed to transfer Ownership of Real Properties to the buyer
+Documents needed to transfer ownership

 If you want to transfer the ownership of the real properties to you, make sure you have these list of documentary requirements below: